cncf-tags/green-reviews-tooling/docs/infrastructure/install_kepler.md

+# Install Kepler

-# Full Kepler install with dashboard
+Full installation of Kepler with dashboard.

 ## Install `kube-prometheus-stack`